 Mr. Lightstone: Thank you, Mr. Speaker.
-Some Nunavummiut has expressed concerns regarding the procurement of this office space.
-I'd like to ask the minister if he would be able to elaborate a bit further about the procurement method utilized to fund this alternative workspace, and any such details about the contract costs and the duration.
-Most importantly, given the amount of Elders in the community, whether or not the alternative workspaces are accessible to individuals who may have mobility issues.
+Some Nunavummiut have expressed concerns regarding the procurement of this office space.
+I would like to ask the minister if he would be able to elaborate a bit further about the procurement method utilized to fund this alternative workspace and any such details about the contract costs and the duration, and most importantly, given the amount of elders in the community, whether or not the alternative workspaces are accessible to individuals who may have mobility issues.
 Thank you.